If you’ve ever wondered if there was anything that could help you overcome social anxiety, here is my own story of how hypnosis helped me.

 In hypnosis, I met that little girl again—but this time, through the eyes of compassion.

-I saw someone who wanted to be seen.
+I saw a young girl who wanted to be seen.
 Yet, she just didn’t have the resources to hold that desire.
 The shame that had lingered for decades moved through me like a wave.
 Tears came rushing out of the corner of my eyes.
 And then, something subtle but seismic occurred: I felt a shift.
 A reclaiming.
 As if I was gathering pieces of myself I hadn’t realized I’d left behind.

 That moment wasn’t just emotional—it was a turning point.